Ext groups in Homotopy Type Theory: Ext in an ∞ -topos

 \subsection{Notation and conventions}

 We write $\Xc$ for a fixed $\infty$-topos throughout this section.
 By ``topos'' we mean \emph{Grothendieck} topos unless otherwise specified.
 Fonts are used to distinguish types in HoTT, the objects obtained by interpretation in \( \Xc \), and the classical counterparts.
 For example, \( \Ext_R^n(B,A) \) will continue to mean the Ext group in HoTT constructed in \cref{sec:ext}.
 Its interpretation \( \iExt{R}^n(B,A) \) into \( \Xc \) is written in typewriter font.
 The classical external Ext groups are written in normal font \( \eExt{R}^n(B,A) \), whereas the classical sheaf Ext groups are denoted with an underline \( \sExt{R}^n (B,A) \).
 In general, we use underlines to denote traditional constructions internal to \(\Xc\), such as the internal hom \(\ihMod{R}(A,B)\) between two \(R\)-module objects \(A\) and \(B\).
-The (external) set of \(R\)-module homomorphisms is \(\eMod{R}(A,B)\).
+The (external) set of \(R\)-module homomorphisms is \(\eMod{R}(A,B)\), and we use that this is equivalent to the global points \( \Gamma \ihMod{R}(A,B) \) of the internal hom.